MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 # [Domains](#tab/domains)

-The domains page helps you visualize and understand your org's domain structure and the destribution of items within it.
+The domains page helps you visualize and understand your org's data mesh structure and the destribution of items within it.
 For example, you can use the hierarchy tree to find workspaces that aren't accociated with any domain.
 Select a domain/subdomain/workspace to drill through with the items explorer page.

 Select the help button at the bottom of the navigation pane for guidance about using the page.